bobbui/order-management/README.md

 -  **Database**: MongoDB

 ##Deployment
-Application is live at: [https://orders-management-system.herokuapp.com](https://orders-management-system.herokuapp.com )
+Application is live at:[https://orders-management-system.herokuapp.com/index.vulcanized.html](https://orders-management-system.herokuapp.com/index.vulcanized.html ) (optimized version using vulcanize) or [https://orders-management-system.herokuapp.com](https://orders-management-system.herokuapp.com ) (original source code)
 -  The application is deployed on **Heroku** using source code pulled directly from GitHub.
 -  The database is deployed on **mlab.com** cloud.
     -  You can access database using this connection string: